ChenXiao61/Img_augmentor/README.md

 Image augmentation library in Python for machine learning.
 A Julia version of the package is also being developed as a sister project and is available [here](https://github.com/Evizero/Augmentor.jl).

-## Documentation

-Complete documentation can be found on Read the Docs: <http://augmentor.readthedocs.io/>

 ## Installation

 Install using `pip` from the command line: